Component Warranty Policy

 To request warranty service, the customer must:

-b) Provide the component for inspection in its current condition;
+b) provide the component for inspection in its current condition; and

-The Company reserves the right to deny claims where installation-related damage cannot be reasonably excluded.
+The Company reserves the right to deny claims where installation-related damage, mishandling, or excluded causes cannot reasonably be ruled out.

 6. Limitation of Liability and Remedies